 “We’re also doing our production from fewer milkings so there are savings there too.”

 They start up the milking plant about 480 times in a season compared with 600 if they milked twice-a-day.

 That means lower electricity usage, less chemical, less wear and tear on the plant, less maintenance on the lanes and they’re less reliant on relief milkers.

-Right about now though a few weeks of 8am starts would be looking good to most people and cows too might be grateful for one less trudge down to the farm dairy a day with OAD over August setting everyone up cows and people up for a better season.
+Right about now though a few weeks of 8am starts would be looking good to most people, and cows too might be grateful for one less trudge down to the farm dairy a day with OAD over August setting everyone up for a better season.

 “Really there are a lot of benefits and I can’t see a lot of downside at all – I guess the question isn’t why you’d do it but why wouldn’t you?”

 Owners: Roger Dickie syndicate